magical-paperclip/emplode/README.md

 ## features

+**creative mode**
+the best way to think is to stare at a blank screen - undercity 2025

 **angry mode:**
-- click anywhere and objects fly away with physics
+- destroy the blocks with your cursor
 <<<<<<< HEAD
-- wrecking ball on a chain that u can swing around
+- wrecking stick on a chain that u can swing around
 =======
 - wrecking ball that you can drag around to smash stuff
 >>>>>>> 6dd569d (fixed readme wording for wrecking ball)

+the textbox in the end is supposed to be clipped ( it sort of throws away / burns the thing that ur angry about)

 **anxiety mode:**
 - journal that saves automatically
-- drawing pad with different colors
-- paper crumpling animation using voronoi diagrams (found this in a tutorial)
-- breathing thing with smooth timing

 **happy mode:**
 - confetti particles that fall with gravity